RihardXXX/RihardXXX/README.md

-# 👋 Hi, I'm Rihard, I'm from Dagestan
+# 👋 Hi, I'm Rihard

 - 👀 I'm interested in programming and javascript (functional programming)
 - 🌱 I have already studied: